sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

     ![MDK](img_034.1.jpg)

-    >In sample service backend, Not every customer has related Sales Orders in case if you see _No Customer Orders Found_ message.
-Try with other customer record.
+    >If you see _No Customer Orders Found_ message, try with other customer record.

 3. Navigate back to **Customer Detail** page, tap **See All**, which navigates to the **Customer Orders** page.